USS Knapp: World War II

 Knapp steamed out of Eniwetok for the invasion of the Palau Islands on 30 August, screening five battleships and later rendezvousing with Langley, Lexington, Essex and Princeton before their strikes at targets in the Palaus during actions on Peleliu.
 During September, Knapp screened heavy ships making strikes at the Philippine Islands, and on 6 October she sailed from Ulithi for the airstrikes on Okinawa and Formosa in preparation for the Leyte landings and provided anti-aircraft cover for her group during the Formosa air battle of 12–14 October.
 After guarding the retirement of the Canberra, which had been struck by an aerial torpedo on 13 October, she rejoined her group for airstrikes on Luzon and screening during the Battle of Surigao Strait, one phase of the Battle of Leyte Gulf.
 She returned to Ulithi on 30 October and two days later headed back to the Philippines.
 After Reno was damaged on 3 November by two torpedoes from Japanese submarine I-41, Knapp guarded her withdrawal.
 From November 1944 to January 1945, Knapp screened airstrikes on Luzon, French Indochina and cities on the China coast neutralizing Japanese bases in preparation for the Lingayen invasion.
 Escorting Ticonderoga which was damaged by air and kamikaze attack on 21 January, Knapp arrived in Ulithi 24 January 1945 with the crippled carrier.
-The destroyer sailed on the 30 January for the West Coast, arriving on 20 February for an overhaul.
+The destroyer sailed on 30 January for the West Coast, arriving on 20 February for an overhaul.

 Knapp sailed for the Western Pacific on 23 April arriving off Okinawa on 27 May 1945.
 She serving as a radar picket ship until 26 June.
 Three days later she Joined carrier Task Force 39 for the final series of raids against the Japanese home islands.
 Following the end of fighting 15 August, Knapp arrived in Sagami Wan, Honshū, on 27 August and sailed into Tokyo Bay on 1 September for the surrender ceremonies aboard Missouri on 2 September.
 During the early days of the occupation, she helped demilitarize Japanese midget submarine and suicide boat bases.